Skip to main content

 FerazMay 13, 2026

 Almost everyone who has lost significant weight has also watched it come back.
-This is not a personal failure.
+This is not a personal failing.
 It is a predictable pattern, and once you understand why it happens, the next attempt looks different.

 The habits that caused the weight are still wired in when the diet ends.
 Comfort eating, reward eating, the Friday evening loosening of rules, the foods that reliably open the door to eating past what you need.
 During an intense cutting phase, focus and momentum suppress these patterns.
 When the intensity drops and life normalises, the old triggers come back online one by one.

 There is also an identity component that is harder to see.
-A person at 110 kg and a person at 90 kg make different daily decisions — different default meals, different responses to stress, different behaviours around food at social events.
+A person at 110 kg and a person at 90 kg make different daily decisions: different default meals, different responses to stress, different behaviours around food at social events.
 Losing weight changes the number but not immediately the decision-making behind it.
 If the old patterns are still running underneath, the old weight eventually returns.

 Read more: Why Weight Comes Back After a Diet